zavarat/TeamsACS/README.md

 ### Northbound Interface

-- Provides a unified API for various third-party management systems, based on the HTTPS Json protocol.
+- Provide a unified API for various third-party management systems, based on HTTPS Json protocol.
+- Provide the query API for basic device information and status data, and data maintenance API.
+- Provide a variety of policy management APIs, such as firewall rules, routing tables and so on.

 ##  License